 Yesterday Brent Simmons wrote The App Store Doesn’t Make Apps Safe.
-Brent is very well-known and talented Mac and iOS developer, author of excellent RSS reader NetNewsWire.
+Brent is a very well-known and talented Mac and iOS developer, author of excellent RSS reader NetNewsWire.
 I agree with his argument, Apple could allow iOS users to download apps from the web without compromising security.
 However, security is not the only concern here.

 Update management is the biggest concern for me.
 I love how the App Store manages updates in a single place.
 Apps generally do not nag you to update, you can see all release notes and update quickly.
 You can manage auto-updating with a single switch.
-There’s other pro-App Store arguments like, App Thinning, license management, Restoring Purchased Products, Family Sharing1, App Store reviews, and lack of third-party payments.
+There are other pro-App Store arguments like, App Thinning, license management, Restoring Purchased Products, Family Sharing1, App Store reviews, and lack of third-party payments.

 Many, if not all, Mac apps only allow you to use one license per person.
 This is not enforced in any way, but it feels wrong sharing your license with family members. ↩